Socialcap-app/socialcap-anonymous-voting/docs/protocol-relayer-api.md

 Registers the given identity as member of the given group.
 The identity and the group needs to have been previosuly registered.

 **Request**

 ```
 let response = await postRequest('registerMember', {
     guid: string,
     commitment: string,
-    proofOfIdentity: string,
-    signature: string
+    signature: string,
+    ts: number
 });
 ```
 Where:
 - `guid` is the Guid of the Semaphore group where we want to add this member.
 - `commitment`  is the identity commitment of the new member.
-- `proofOfIdentity` is a proof that the user really owns this identity.
 - `signature` is the member signature that needs to accompany the proof.
+- `ts`  the timestamp (ms) used as a nonce

 **Permissions**